aditya-xq/AutoProject/README.md

 # 🚀 AutoProject

-Your BYOK tool to automate project management with AI powered workflows.
+Your BYOK tool to automate project management with AI-powered workflows.

 ## 🌟 Features
-- **Generative PRD Creation**: Feed your basic requirements, and get a detailed PRD tailored for your workflow.
+- **Generative PRD Creation**: Feed your basic requirements and get a detailed PRD tailored for your workflow.
-- **AI-Powered Task Generation**: Let the AI convert your PRD into a smart, structured userstories based on your desired format.
+- **AI-Powered Task Generation**: Let the AI convert your PRD into smart, structured user stories based on your desired format.
-- **Tool Integration**: Push the generated userstories into a brand new project to your preferred PM tool with a single click!
+- **Tool Integration**: Push the generated user stories into a brand new project to your preferred PM tool with a single click!

 ## 🛠️ Tech Stack
 ### **Backend**
-- **Sveltekit**: With Sveltekit api routes to handle HTTP requests.
+- **SvelteKit**: With Sveltekit API routes to handle HTTP requests.
-- **Gemini, Groq, or LM Studio**: Configurable as per preference, for that sweet, sweet AI magic.
+- **Gemini, Groq, or LM Studio**: Configurable as per preference for that sweet, sweet AI magic.
 - **Linear SDK**: To connect with Linear API.

 ### **Frontend**
 - **SvelteKit**: With Svelte 5 For a swift, smooth, and modern frontend experience.
-- **Tailwind CSS**: Because good looks matter.
+- **Tailwind CSS v4**: Because good looks matter.

 ## 🚀 Getting Started
 ### Prerequisites